Treatable. Reversible. Manageable. Preventable.

-Diabetes is actually a hormone imbalance and metabolic disease.
+Diabetes is a hormone imbalance and metabolic disease.

 We do know that people with prediabetes are at high risk of developing type 2 diabetes.
 Their blood glucose levels are higher than normal, but not high enough to be classified as diabetes.
 An estimated 79 million U.S. adults had prediabetes in 2010.
 This is a lifestyle disease that is largely preventable and highly treatable.
 People with prediabetes who lose 5%–7% of body weight and get at least 150 minutes a week of moderate physical activity can reduce the risk of developing type 2 diabetes by 58%.

-The obesity epidemic is at an all-time high, and controlling sugar is a critical part of dealing with this.
-As a large study told us, those who were able to maintain normal body weight were 80% less likely to have conditions such as high blood pressure, diabetes, and heart disease in their 70s then those who were overweight.
-And as we mentioned, they may lessen chances of getting cancer as well.
-Managing diabetes is critical, and very possible.
+The obesity epidemic is onthe rise, and controlling sugar is a critical part of dealing with this.
+As a large study told us, those who were able to maintain normal body weight were 80% less likely to have high blood pressure, diabetes, and heart disease in their 70s than those who were overweight.
+And as we mentioned, they may lessen the chances of getting cancer as well.
+Managing diabetes is critical and very possible.

-In our diabetes program, patients are given a customized treatment plan that may combine supplements, exercise routine, physical therapies, iv therapies, and nutritional & dietary guidelines.
+In our diabetes program, patients are given a customized treatment plan.
+It combines supplements, exercise routine, physical therapies, iv therapies, and nutritional & dietary guidelines.
 The changes in each person are carefully monitored so we can see what works best for each individual.

-We have seen incredible results with the Progressive Diabetes Management Program, with patients losing over 100 pounds, being free of their diabetes medications after only a few weeks, no longer needing blood pressure medication, and looking & feeling great.
+We have seen incredible results with the Progressive Diabetes Management Program.
+Our patients lost over 100 pounds, and bid goodbye to their diabetes medications after a few weeks, no longer needing blood pressure medication.
+And they felt great about it.

 Doctors at Progressive Medical Center use the following treatments to slow-down, stop, or reverse diabetes and prediabetes: